vivek1794/webrtc-android-codelab/README.md

 socket = IO.socket("https://peaceful-cliffs-12345.herokuapp.com:443");
 ```
 - Signalling will now work if you push the app to 2 devices on different networks.
 However, you might still get a black screen in place of the video since we have not added any ICE servers yet.
+### ICE servers
+This quickstart uses the Xirsys platform for STUN and TURN servers

+- Create an account on Xirsys [here](https://global.xirsys.net/dashboard/signup)
+- Go to the Services section of the Dashboard
+- Get your Static TURN Credentials
+- In the `getIceServers()` method of MainActivity.java, replace the placeholders with the URL for the STUN server, the URL for the TURN server, and the username and password for the TURN servers.
+Currently, the app uses only one TURN server, but you can add as many as you want.
+If you want to add all the TURN servers, I would reccomend parsing the JSON and adding the servers programmatically.
+- Now, the app should work completely with both devices on different networks (for example with one device on your home WiFi and the other on cellular data